vepexlegit/PlayerESP/README.md

-Forge mod for Minecraft 1.8.9 which highlights players through walls
+Forge mod for Minecraft 1.8.9 which highlights players through walls (DEBUG)